Best Practices

 Notes:

-• friends and pets are objectStores registered using Version.stores() method.
+are objectStores registered using Version.stores() method."rw"

-• Also errors occurring in nested callbacks in the block will be caught by the catch() method.
+if you are just going to read from database.- Also errors occurring in nested callbacks in the block will be caught by the catch() method.

 6. Rethrow errors if transaction should be aborted